klauswaiss/Sencha-Touch-Facebook-Slide-Menu/README.md

 Sencha-Touch-Facebook-Slide-Menu
 ================================

-Facebook style slide menu for Sencha Touch apps - made in 5 minutes Very easy implementation to get you started.
+Facebook style slide menu for Sencha Touch apps - made in 5 minutes.
+Very easy implementation to get you started.
 The goal was to provide a very open starting point, giving you the basic functionality with all opportunities to extend.